Bhindi ki Sabji | भिंडी की सब्जी | Bhindi Fry

 In this post, I have shared some tricks & tips on how to manage the sliminess of okras in your recipe along with the recipe for bhindi fry.

-Why you will LOVE this easy Bhindi bhaji or stir-fried Okra recipe?
+Why will you LOVE this easy Bhindi bhaji or stir-fried Okra recipe?

 • Comes together in no time.
-If you need a simple side dish to jazz up your meal then this easy bhindi ki sabji recipe is your answer
+If you need a simple side dish to jazz up your meal, then this easy bhindi ki sabji recipe is your answer

 • Perfect side dish recipe to go with rotis or with rice & dal.